ashok426/Vehicle-number-plate-recognition-YOLOv5/README.md

 ![cro](https://user-images.githubusercontent.com/63462922/151689817-d09cc4fa-26bd-464c-9fb0-f4e9a4043b7b.png)

-Our OCR recognised wrongly as 4 for 1.
+In the above image, tesseract recognized the number wrongly as 4 for 1.
 Yes, Character recognition using OCR is not accurate.There is still lot needs to improve on image processing in future.